docsforadobe/after-effects-scripting-guide/docs/layers/layercollection.md

 **Example**

-Given that the first item in the project is a CompItem and the second item is an AVItem, this example shows the number of layers in the CompItem’s layer collection, adds a new layer based on an AVItem in the project, then displays the new number of layers.
+Given that the first item in the project is a CompItem and the second item is an AVItem, this example shows the number of layers in the CompItem's layer collection, adds a new layer based on an AVItem in the project, then displays the new number of layers.

 ```javascript
 var firstComp = app.project.item(1);